osilander/bacterial-genomics-intro/ngs-snakemake/index.rst

 .. attention::
   You need to make sure that you correctly specify the locations of your input and output files.
 For example, you should (generally) executing |snakemake| from with the top-level of your analysis directory.
 If you have used the directory structure specified in the QC section of the tutorial, then your Illumina reads sit in ``data/illumina``.
 Ensure that you specify this full path.
 Similarly, you should structure your output.
 I recommend putting the results of your analysis into a ``results`` directory. |snakemake| *does* have the useful feature that it will create directories that do not exist.
 Thus, you can ask it to output to the ``results/`` directory without that directory actually existing. |snakemake| will then create that directory.

-Now if you are satisfied that the ``snakemake`` dry-run does what you would like, you can go ahead and execute a real run:
+Now if you are satisfied that the ``snakemake`` dry-run does what you would like, you can go ahead and execute a real run.
+Note that we need one more argument in this case - the ``-j``.
+This specifies how many `cores <https://en.wikipedia.org/wiki/Central_processing_unit>`_ to use when snakemake runs.
+This computer has 24 processors, each of which has two cores, for a total of 48 cores.
+(You can type ``htop`` to see the cores that are available; type ``q`` to exit ``htop``)

 .. code:: bash

     # hope this works
-    snakemake -p
+    snakemake -p -j 2

 If everything has worked as planned, then you should have a new set of trimmed ``.fastq`` files in your ``results/`` directory.

+However, this has resulted in trimming only a single read file.
+It is *much* more likely that you will actually want to trim multiple read files, and you do not want to have to type each command individually.
+In this case, you can rely on the power of ``snakemake`` to solve your problem.

+Now we will use the ``*`` wildcard character to recognize *all* files that we might want to trim.
+This will get a little bit tricky at first and require come explanation.
+First, let's review what the ``*`` character does.
+Here are a few resources; some might be more iuintuitive than others: `geek university <https://geek-university.com/linux/wildcard/#:~:text=A%20wildcard%20in%20Linux%20is,begin%20with%20the%20letter%20O>`_, `ryans tutorials <https://ryanstutorials.net/linuxtutorial/wildcards.php>`_, `indiana <https://kb.iu.edu/d/ahsf#:~:text=The%20asterisk%20(%20*%20),-The%20asterisk%20represents&text=Use%20it%20when%20searching%20for,you%20have%20only%20partial%20names.&text=For%20most%20web%20search%20engines,documents%20with%20that%20one%20word>`_.